LEAD: Breaking the No-Recovery Bottleneck in Long-Horizon Reasoning: Introduction

 \item \textbf{The Necessity of Decomposition:} We demonstrate that for long-horizon execution, structural task decomposition is a prerequisite for stability.
 By comparing \emph{Context Truncation} with \emph{Atomic Decomposition}, we show that the deliberate isolation of reasoning steps—rather than mere context length management—is the primary driver of reliable execution across diverse models and benchmarks.

-\item \textbf{No-Recovery Bottleneck of Extreme Decomposition:} While decomposition is necessary, we identify a fundamental limitation of extreme decomposition—where every step is executed in complete isolation: its memoryless design makes local errors irreversible.
+\item \textbf{No-Recovery Bottleneck of Strict Decomposition:} While decomposition is necessary, we identify a fundamental limitation of extreme decomposition—where every step is executed in complete isolation: its memoryless design makes local errors irreversible.
 We show that this structural limitation is critical due to a highly non-uniform error distribution, where errors are concentrated on a few "hard" steps.
 Once a model becomes consistently wrong on even a single step, success becomes statistically impossible—a bottleneck that persists even with majority voting—despite the model remaining highly competent across the rest of the horizon.

 \item \textbf{Lookahead-Enhanced Atomic Decomposition (LEAD):} We propose LEAD, a framework that identifies the "Goldilocks zone" of task decomposition.
-By incorporating short-horizon validation and aggregating overlapping rollouts, LEAD provides enough isolation to maintain stability while retaining enough local context to correct errors.
+By incorporating short-horizon future validation and aggregating overlapping rollout predictions, LEAD provides enough isolation to maintain stability while retaining enough local context to correct errors.
 This enables the \texttt{o4-mini} model to solve Checkers Jumping up to complexity $n=13$, whereas strict decomposition fails beyond $n=11$.

 \end{itemize}